openebs-archive/openebs-docs/docs/storageengine.md

 Apart from selecting storage engines appropriately, Eve has two challenges related to Kubernetes scheduling.

-1. Make sure that the volume pods meant to be associated with a given pool are scheduled by Kubernetes only on the nodes having those pools.
-For example volume pods of SASPool1 are scheduled on Nodes N1, N2 and N3 and not on any other nodes.
+1. **Replica pod and node affinity challenge:** Make sure that the volume pods meant to be associated with a given pool are scheduled by Kubernetes only on the nodes having those pools.
+For example volume pods of SASPool2 are scheduled on Nodes N2, N3 and N4 and not on any other nodes.
 This is achieved by appropriate volume pods taint toleration configuration in the CAS templates and on the nodes.
-2. Make sure that the OpenEBS controller pod (either Jiva or cStor) is scheduled as much as possible on the same node as the application pod (in this use case example, MongoDB or MySQL).
+2. **Controller pod and application pod affinity challenge:** Make sure that the OpenEBS controller pod (either Jiva or cStor) is scheduled as much as possible on the same node as the application pod (in this use case example, MongoDB or MySQL).
 This is achieved by configuring node affinity in the volume pods in the CAS templates.

 Eve creates five new CAS template files and creates corresponding Kubernetes CRs.
+Two example template YAML files are shown below.

 **CAS template 1 (CAS-CR-SASPool1.yaml):**